 Our journey began right at the train station.
 We drove into the heart of the town, which is where the train station is.
 If you are lucky enough to find parking in there, it’s free, otherwise, be prepared for App driven parking meters that you may or may not find.

 Here comes my theme of the day again: we circled so many times, again, I was ready to give up.
-Are you getting that this was not our best trip?
 The rain was killing the day, the humidity was high, and there were 2 tour buses and no parking.

 What I did not understand is that our Bed and Breakfast was less than a mile from the heart of the town and I could have walked.
 Why did we not?
 Well, first I did not get that it was all clustered together and perfect for a walking day.

-Second the rain was so intense, I did not want to walk around with wet clothes.
-Further, it was so warm and humid a rain coat was not an option!
+Second, the rain was so intense, I did not want to walk around with wet clothes.
+Further, it was so warm and humid a raincoat was not an option!
 However once the weather cleared and we walked a bit, I understood that we could have walked.

 Finally, we found a metered parking spot and I took it.
-We decided to just walk in the rain, after all, we came to see Harpers Ferry and we did!
+We did walk around in the rain, after all, we came to see Harpers Ferry and we did!
 Our travel day was a Tuesday and many restaurants were closed?
-It was a Tuesday and it was late afternoon, but not all the restaurants and shops were open?
+It was late afternoon, but not all the shops were open?

 The Train Station

-What would you do right after you got there, drove for hours and could not find parking?
-Next on the agenda is finding the restrooms, which we located inside the train station.
+What would you do right after you got there, and drove for a few hours without a stop?
+Next on the agenda is finding the restrooms, which we located inside the historic and working train station.

 The Rivers, Geese & History